American-Capstones/TAMU-Fall-2023-Backend/README.md

   });
 }
  ```
-4. Add the following three lines to the following areas of the packages/backend/src/index.ts file
+3. Navigate to the 'root/packages/backend/src/index.ts' file, add the following three lines to the following areas:
  ``` typescript
  // Add this code below the imports at the top of the file import pr_tracker_backend from './plugins/pr-tracker-backend';